-Bottom Line – The company may have a thousand reasons to sell you products with preservatives, you don’t have to buy it.
+A company may have a thousand reasons to sell you products with preservatives, the bottom line is that you don’t have to buy it.

 For example, the very same brand -Yoplait, offers products with and without preservatives.
 Reject complicated yogurt products that has ingredients like pottasium sorbate etc listed in the ingredients and choose good quality ones.

 Example of a clean yogurt

 Yogurt with preservatives

 Most cereals have BHA and BHT added to preserve freshness.
 Now, you can either get into a rabbit hole of “are they really that bad”??, or buy granolas or cereals that do not have them.

 Making granolas at home are super easy too, if store bought granolas are draining your wallet.